bsaisudh/beginner_tutorials/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/bsaisudh/beginner_tutorials/blob/master/LICENSE) file for details

+## Dependencies

+These ROS nodes are made to be used on systems which have:
+* ROS Kinetic
+* catkin
+* Ubuntu 16.04

 ## ROS installation